 In the 23 NYCRR 500, the NYDFS communicates a strong sense of urgency for financial institutions to create a cybersecurity program:

 “It is critical for all regulated institutions that have not yet done so to move swiftly and urgently to adopt a cybersecurity program and for all regulated entities to be subject to minimum standards with respect to their programs.
 The number of cyber events has been steadily increasing and estimates of potential risk to our financial services industry are stark.
 Adoption of the program outlined in these regulations is a priority for New York State.”

 The 23 NYCRR 500 mandate requires several minimum standards including:

-Sword & Shield partners with you to achieve NYDFS compliance.
-We take the stress off you by helping to make sense of the new NYDFS requirements and how they apply to your business.
+Sword & Shield takes the stress off you by helping to make sense of the new NYDFS requirements and how they apply to your business.
 Our security experts help you to identify your risks and vulnerabilities, develop a remediation plan, and continue to work with you to maintain or improve your 23 NYCRR 500 compliance.

 *2018 “Cost of Cyber Crime Study” published by Accenture and the Ponemon Institute

 Request a Free 23 NYCRR 500 Certification Consultation